Call me on my blasphemy, but landing page optimization is akin to God’s work when it comes to PPC.

 Based on those user-generated comments, your end result should look something like this:

 Armed with actual comments, here’s how to put them together in a sample landing page that offers parents a car-seat buying guide.

 The Safe & Easy Car Seat Buyer’s Guide

 How to Find the Right Car Seat at the Right Price… Without Paying for Extras You Don’t Need

 Forget about all the complicated extras and annoying bells and whistles.

 You want a car seat that’s reliable, reasonably priced, and tested to ensure your child’s safety.

-What you don’t want is to skimp on comfort.
+And you don’t want to skimp on comfort.